Who are UCAS?

-If you’re unsure of who UCAS are and how they’re involved in the application process, we’ve answered some of the most common questions asked about them!
+If you’re unsure of what UCAS is and how it's involved in the application process, we’ve answered some of the most common questions asked about it!

 Q

 UCAS is an organisation whose main role is to manage applications to undergraduate courses at UK universities.
 UCAS stands for the University and Colleges Admissions Service, and was formed in 1993.
-They provide a central service between applicants and universities.
+It provides a central service between applicants and universities.
 All applications for full-time undergraduate courses in the UK must be submitted via UCAS, who in turn, pass them on to your selected institutions.

 Q